 But, after a good deal of deliberation, I determined it best to set aside my personal comfort and share this experience openly through this essay.

-At a particularly low point in my own live, about a dozen years ago, I found myself in a state of true, unbridled despair.
+At a particularly low point in my own life, about a dozen years ago, I found myself in a state of true, unbridled despair.
 On the day after Christmas in 2001, I truly thought I had nothing left to live for, that my life was not worth living – that I lacked any value.

 My circumstances were so bleak that evening that the only material objects I had on hand (besides the clothes on the back) were a roll of toilet paper and the stub of a pencil.
-I determined that I could sharpen the pencil, by scrapping it against a cinderblock wall, and turn it into a makeshift blade.
+I determined that I could sharpen the pencil, by scrapping it against a cinderblock wall and turn it into a makeshift blade.
 With the sharpened pencil stub, I intended to cut into my wrists and end my life.
 Indeed, my project progressed to the point at which I actually was able to puncture my flesh.

-Nearing the point where I intended to complete my sad objective, at the juncture where I was prepared to take my own life, I had what I can only described as an inspiration.
+Nearing the point where I intended to complete my sad objective, at the juncture where I was prepared to take my own life, I had what I can only describe as an inspiration.
 At that moment, I was inspired to write a short story – something I had not done for many years.

 In that instant, I turned away from my intended task of self-destruction and went to work.
 With my sharpened pencil stub, and with shreds of toilet paper, I started writing.
 I carried on with my creative task until dawn.

 I am a person of faith.
-In looking back on that night some time later, I came to realize that the inspiration to write a story, the inspiration that saved my life, came from God.
+In looking back on that night sometime later, I came to realize that the inspiration to write a story, the inspiration that saved my life, came from God.
 But, I came to understand something else very important.

 God provides us with the tools necessary to meet the challenges we face in our daily lives.
 In this case, what I thought were meager possessions – a roll of toilet paper and a stub of a pencil were tools through which I could choose to end my life or undertake an inspired task.
 The reality is that a person may not recognize what tools exist in his or her life, let alone understand how to use such resources properly.
 This was the case in my own life, at least initially.